mooahmad/prestaconcept.github.io/presta-cms-theme/index.md

 ## More theme

-As PrestaCMS grows more themes will appear.
+As PrestaCMS grows, more themes will appear.

-Register to our [google group][3] is you want to follow it.
+Register to our [google group][3] if you want to follow it.

 [1]: http://getbootstrap.com/2.3.2/